snap-stanford/snap/examples/cascades/ReadMe.txt

 "Correcting for Missing Data in Information Cascades" by E. Sadikov, M.
 Medina, J. Leskovec, H. Garcia-Molina.
 WSDM, 2011.

+The code works under Windows with Visual Studio or Cygwin with GCC, Mac OS X, Linux and other Unix variants with GCC.
+Make sure that a C++ compiler is installed on the system.
+Visual Studio project files and makefiles are provided.
+For makefiles, compile the code with "make all".

 /////////////////////////////////////////////////////////////////////////////
 Parameters:
    -i:Input graph (tab separated list of edges) (default:'demo')